 For more information about this and the safeguards in place relating to the transfer, please contact us by email at email@example.com.

-You may request access at any time to a copy of the personal data we hold about you.
+You may request access at any time to a copy of your personal data.
 Any such request should be submitted to us in writing and sent to firstname.lastname@example.org.
 We will need to verify your identity in such circumstances and may request more information or clarifications from you if needed to help us locate and provide you with the personal data requested.

-There is usually no charge applied to access your personal data (or to exercise any of the other rights).
+There is usually no charge applied to access your personal data.
 However, if your request is clearly unfounded, repetitive or excessive, we may charge a reasonable fee.
-Alternatively, we may refuse to comply with your request in these circumstances.

 You may restrict us from processing your personal data in any of the following circumstances:

 ou have contested the accuracy of the personal data we hold on record in relation to you or for a period of time to enable us to verify the accuracy of the personal data;

 • you have contested the accuracy of the personal data we hold on record in relation to you or for a period of time to enable us to verify the accuracy of the personal data;